vipin-m-s/security-groups/03_Deploying_infra_with_terraform/08_terraform_provider_versioning.md

 rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.
 ```
+## When do we want to upgrade to new provider version

+- When a provider releases a new feature
+- It will be available only in new version of provider
+-